profan/lua-bk-tree/README.md

 Implementation of bk-trees with Levenshtein distance in Lua, inspired by an article:
 * [Damn Cool Algorithms, Part 1: BK-Trees](http://blog.notdot.net/2007/4/Damn-Cool-Algorithms-Part-1-BK-Trees)

+Most commonly used for fuzzy string matching, for spellcheckers or similar.

 Requirements
 ------------